To judge the merit of the application, reviewers will comment on certain criteria. See the peer review criteria for your program type.

 - Ethical aspects of the proposed research (1/4-1/2 page)

 Describe any special consideration you have given to all ethical issues involved in your proposed investigations (biohazards or human subjects, etc.), identifying risks and management.
 Be sure to address this topic.
-If using animals, go here for instructions.
+If using animals, visit the Vertebrate Animal Subjects instructions.
 Discuss the nature of the informed consent that will be obtained if the research involves human subjects.
 If the proposed project involves no ethical questions, indicate "5: NONE".